polymerdao/developer-hub/docs/learn/concepts/ibc/modular-ibc.md

 Ever since Celestia first introduced the concept of the modular blockchain paradigm, there has been ever increasing hype for the concept and the term _modular_ arguably is overused.
 In that vein, modular IBC, might be somewhat ambiguous, so let's clarify.

-- A **modular interoperability protocol**: as outlined [in the interoperability intro](../../background/interop.md), we consider a complete interoperability protocol one that has clear separation between application, transport and state layers.
+- A **modular interoperability protocol**: We consider a complete interoperability protocol one that has clear separation between application, transport and state layers.
 A modular interop protocol then, is one that **fully outsources the transport layer** to a dedicated transport hub, like Polymer

 - **IBC (clients) for modular blockchains**: modular blockchains significantly change IBC network topology.
 The main issue is that modular blockchains break up a single logical blockchain into many parts.
 This means that **a single logical blockchain is represented using more than one IBC client**.